kmnviz/sockets/README.md

 simple NodeJS WebSocket server, that each user will be able to open and to use it for communication.

+The mission is to keep it as simple as possible.

+# Client
+Client must stay as simple as it is possible.
+Everyone should be able to read the client.html file and to understand that the messages are encrypted and the password is not transmitted across the internet.
+The client must be open source.
+Every one should be able to download the client on his local machine and to use it.

+# Relay
+The Relay is a simple NodeJS application on which simple WebSocket server runs.
+To avoid run of different instance of server for each chat session, chat rooms are foreseen, and a capacity of maximum simultaneous connections that relay server will handle at a time.
+This requires to set a chat room name on a chat session initialization.
+When a user requires to join a room that not exist the room creates and when the last user from a room left the chat room closes itself with no history left behind.

 # Includes
 - Client side password based key derivation
 - Used advanced encryption standard